raharrasy/RL2019-BaseCodes/Exercise2/README.md

 ## Environment Details

 ### State Space
 The environment is modelled as a 6x5 grid.
-The grid with `(0,0)` coordinate is located in the top left part of the field.
-At each timestep, agents will be given a state representation, in form of a list, which has information on the defending players and their own location on the grid.
-The first item in the list is the agent's location and the rest are the location of the opponents.
+The grid cell with `(0,0)` coordinate is located in the top left part of the field.
+At each timestep, the agent will be given a state representation, in the form of a list, which has information on the defending players' location and the agent's own location on the grid.
+The first item in the list is the agent's location and the rest are the location of the defending players.

-Also, the location of the goal is not modelled inside the grid.
+The location of the goal is not modelled inside the grid.
 Therefore, agents cannot dribble into the goal and must rely on the `KICK` action to score goals.

 ### Action Spaces
 Agents are equipped with a set of discrete actions.
 To move to adjacent grids, agents can use the `DRIBBLE_UP`,`DRIBBLE_DOWN`,`DRIBBLE_LEFT`, and `DRIBBLE_RIGHT` actions.
-Additionally, the `KICK` action enables the agents to shoot the ball into the goal.
+Additionally, the `KICK` action enables the agents to shoot the ball toward the goal.

 ### Reward Functions
-Agents only receive non-zero rewards at the completion of each episodes.
+Agents only receive non-zero rewards at the completion of each episode.
 In this case, a goal will result in a reward of **+1**.
-However, occupying the same grid as opponent agents will result in a penalty.
+However, occupying the same grid as defending players will result in a penalty.

 ### Environment Dynamics
-Environment transition resulting from the actions are stochastic.
-For the dribbling related actions, there will be a small probability for agents to end up dribbling into an adjacent (but wrong) grid.
-There is also some possibility of agents kicks going wayward from the goal after executing the `KICK` action.
-This probability of kicking the ball depends on the location of the grid that the agent executes the `KICK` action from.
+Environment transitions resulting from the actions are stochastic.
+For the dribbling actions, there will be a small probability for agents to end up dribbling into an adjacent (but wrong) grid.
+There is also the possibility of agent's kicks going wayward from the goal after executing the `KICK` action.
+This probability of kicking the ball depends on the location in the grid that the agent executes the `KICK` action from.

-## Statuses
+## Status
 Status are integers that denote certain terminal events in the game.
 It will always be 0 when the agents are in the middle of a game.
 Other numbers might denote different events like a goal successfully scored, ball kicked out of bounds, or episodes running out of time.
-Full information of the possible statuses for the HFO environment can be seen at `HFO/bin/HFO` script inside the HFO codes given in the original HFO repository.
+Full information of the possible status values for the HFO environment can be seen at `HFO/bin/HFO` script inside the HFO codes given in the original HFO repository.